ChunMinChang/fennec-fxos-tv/README.md

 ## TODO:
 - bootstrap.js
-  - visibilitychange is also fired before tab is switching, it's annoyed
   - Change the service-list dynamically by webpage content and devices' services
     - Presentation API now can't know what services the devices provide before building connection
   - Add a small icon to video tag when there is compatible device nearby